 Introduction to Web Application Testing

 Web Application Testing is a type of testing used specifically for web applications or any other web-based application software.
-It always includes various other testing methods like Functional testing, Usability testing, Integration testing, Database testing, Compatibility testing, etc. In order to test all the elaborate functional features of the application, user interfaces, navigation pattern, communication between the application & databases, which basically covers the end-to-end flow of the Web Application.
+It always includes various other testing methods like Functional, Usability, Integration, Database, Compatibility, etc, to test all the elaborate functional features of the application, user interfaces, navigation pattern, and communication between the application & databases, which covers the end-to-end flow of the Web Application.

 Advanced Testing Techniques of Web Application

 Given below are the different Web Application Testing techniques: